JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

   pip_packages: []
 ```

-Our ansible playbooks then had tasks to pull the required artifacts down from S3 to then be provisioned on the instance.
+Our Ansible playbooks then had tasks to pull the required artifacts down from S3 to then be provisioned on the instance.
 For example, the vulnbox role would pull the challenge artifacts down, unzip them, and run an `init.sh` script to initialize the service with Docker Compose.
 The checker roles would pull the checker artifact, install the apt/pip packages, and start the checker service.

 This workflow made it very flexible when developing challenges.
 We wanted the CTF infrastructure to be service-agnostic.
 To create a new service, all someone would need to do it create a new repo off of the template repo, add their code, and know it would work with the primary CTF infrastructure.

 # Automation
 Automation, automation, and more automation.
 Our full automation of all parts of the CTF was one of the main drivers of our success.
 Doing things manually becomes tedious and introduces human-error.
 By allowing us to easily create and destroy the entire CTF infrastructure, we could develop and iterate at a much faster pace.

-All of the AWS resources were fully managed through terraform modules.
-All of the VPCs, subnets, servers, security groups, peering connections, EFS shares, etc., were all written using terraform.
+All of the AWS resources were fully managed through Terraform modules.
+All of the VPCs, subnets, servers, security groups, peering connections, EFS shares, etc., were all written using Terraform.

 ## Terraform
-For deployment, we used [terragrunt](https://terragrunt.gruntwork.io/).
-I really like terragrunt, because it dramatically simplifies managing remote state.
+For deployment, we used [Terragrunt](https://terragrunt.gruntwork.io/).
+I really like Terragrunt, because it dramatically simplifies managing remote state.
 All state was stored in S3, with DynamoDB used as a state lock.
-We used the dependency feature of terragrunt to glue module inputs/outputs together.
+We used the dependency feature of Terragrunt to glue module inputs/outputs together.
 This approach let us have a separate state file for each module, instead of one massive one for all resources.
-This saved us a few times when our self-hosted GitHub runner ran out of memory and killed the terragrunt service.
+This saved us a few times when our self-hosted GitHub runner ran out of memory and killed the Terragrunt service.
 Instead of losing all the entirety of the state, we only lost the state for the module that was running at the time as it hadn't been pushed to S3.

 > [!Warning] Terragrunt
-> While I like a lot of what terragrunt offers, it's not perfect.
-Because terragrunt runs a separate terraform call of each module, if a higher-level module changes, it's harder to see the impact on dependent modules in the terraform plan.
+> While I like a lot of what Terragrunt offers, it's not perfect.
+Because Terragrunt runs a separate Terraform call of each module, if a higher-level module changes, it's harder to see the impact on dependent modules in the Terraform plan.

 You might this goals that I had outlined before: create good documentation.
-Well... here is the documentation for our terraform modules:
+Well... here is the documentation for our Terraform modules:

 ![[terraform-modules.png]]

-As you can see, I could use a bit of practice in structuring terraform code to not be so coupled.
+As you can see, I could use a bit of practice in structuring Terraform code to not be so coupled.
 This architecture worked for the CTF, but it could use a lot of improvement.

 ## Ansible
-All EC2 server configuration was done using ansible.
+All EC2 server configuration was done using Ansible.
 Each server type had it's own playbook file, which would run tasks in a number of roles.
 We used the `group_vars/` convention in the inventory directory to overwrite variables on a case-by-case basis.
-By doing it this way, we could easily configure and deploy multiple environments using the same ansible code.
+By doing it this way, we could easily configure and deploy multiple environments using the same Ansible code.

-Everything was configured in ansible, even services that didn't support configuration-as-code.
+Everything was configured in Ansible, even services that didn't support configuration-as-code.
 For these instances, we wrote custom Python scripts that would be invoked by the `ansible.builtin.command` task, and would use the `requests` module to configure the services on our behalf using HTTP.
 A good portion of the game server role (specifically the database user configuration) was derived from the [ctf-gameserver-ansible](https://github.com/fausecteam/ctf-gameserver-ansible) repo provided by the FAUST team.

-EC2 instances were tagged using by their application and their environment, allowing us to use the AWS [dynamic inventory plugin](https://docs.ansible.com/ansible/latest/collections/amazon/aws/docsite/aws_ec2_guide.html) to generate our ansible inventory.
-We heavily utilized AWS SSM to allow ansible to connect to the EC2 without needing direct SSH access.
+EC2 instances were tagged using by their application and their environment, allowing us to use the AWS [dynamic inventory plugin](https://docs.ansible.com/ansible/latest/collections/amazon/aws/docsite/aws_ec2_guide.html) to generate our Ansible inventory.
+We heavily utilized AWS SSM to allow Ansible to connect to the EC2 without needing direct SSH access.

 > [!Info] Multiple environments
-> We were able to create a demo, test, practice, and production environment at the same time, just by changing a few ansible/terraform variables.
+> We were able to create a demo, test, practice, and production environment at the same time, just by changing a few Ansible/Terraform variables.
 This was important, as it allowed to develop on smaller EC2 instance sizes to save money, while being confident that the same code would run when we deployed to the larger production environment.

 ## GitHub Actions
 Deploying and destroying the CTF could be done at the click of a button.
 We used a `workflow_dispatch` trigger with an environment variable to allow us to easily create the infrastructure from start to finish using the GitHub web UI: